 But the symbol is mostly associated with Mary Magdalene, the ‘Cosmic Mother’ of the Christian Church.
 Thus again, we see Jesus as creation/pure consciousness.

-So then, what do you make of the image below?
 This is the Washington Monument in the US capital.
 The obelisk represents the male phallus.
 And it is ensconced in the Vesica Piscis, the female vagina.

 And thus we have an example of esoteric symbolism in modern times representing the union of the God and the Goddess, the protons and electrons of an atom, the male and female energies of nature.
 This balance is necessary for creation to flourish.